ekremgulcan/yolo-tensorrt/README.md

 Minimal project to run a YOLOv8 model with TensorRT for fast inference on CUDA-enabled GPUs.

-NOTE: This README.md file was written by an LLM.

 ## References

 Some of the sites I used when writing the code: